openrewrite/rewrite-docs/docs/recipes/maven/changeplugindependencies.md

 | `String` | artifactId | The second part of a dependency coordinate 'org.openrewrite.maven:rewrite-maven-plugin:VERSION'. | `rewrite-maven-plugin` |
 | `String` | dependencies | *Optional*.
 Plugin dependencies provided as dependency coordinates of format "groupId:artifactId:version".
 When supplying multiple coordinates separate them with ",".
 Supplying `null` will remove any existing plugin dependencies. | `org.openrewrite.recipe:rewrite-spring:1.0.0, org.openrewrite.recipe:rewrite-testing-frameworks:1.0.0` |

+## License

+This recipe is available under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 ## Usage

 This recipe has required configuration parameters.
-Recipes with required configuration parameters cannot be activated directly.
+Recipes with required configuration parameters cannot be activated directly (unless you are running them via the Moderne CLI).
 To activate this recipe you must create a new recipe which fills in the required parameters.
 In your `rewrite.yml` create a new recipe with a unique name.
 For example: `com.yourorg.ChangePluginDependenciesExample`.
 Here's how you can define and customize such a recipe within your rewrite.yml:
 ```yaml title="rewrite.yml"
 ---